Documenting Text Messages for Trial or Legal Matters

 To take a screenshot of any Android device is fairy simple, however the commands are different depending on your specific device.

 Whether your device is an iPhone or an Android, we hope these tips for preserving and saving your text messages for court or a legal issue have been helpful.
-Remember to back up your mobile data on a regular basis so that all your important information is safe and secure.
-Also, when gathering text message documentation as evidence, consult with a lawyer in your local area if you have any questions or concerns.
+Remember to back up your mobile data to your computer on a regular basis so that all your important information is safe and secure.

 Feature Phones

-We see a few questions about documenting text messages for non-smart phones in the comments section.
-Contact us our support page if you're interested in this, so we can follow up with you!
-Be sure to mention the specific kind of feature phone from which you want to document sms/mms messages; the techniques and details vary depending on the phone manufacturer/operating system.
+We've seen a few questions in the comments section below about documenting text messages for non-smart phones.
+Contact us via our support page if you're interested in this and we'll be happy follow up with you!
+Please be sure to mention the specific kind of feature phone from which you want to document sms/mms messages; the techniques and details vary depending on the phone manufacturer/operating system.